DeathKing/miniMaxima/README.md

 # TRANS

-A simple Scheme program that transform s-exp like algebra expression to pretty look plain text.
+A simple Scheme program that transform s-exp like algebra expression to pretty good look plain text.